Diversity Stride Walkathon 17th Year Anniversary Snapshots

-Our programs create change agents, addresses bullying, and prepares the next generation to lead in our schools, our workplaces, and in our communities
+Our programs create change agents, address bullying, and prepare the next generation to lead in our schools, our workplaces, and in our communities.

-Email us to learn how you can join us for the Diversity Stride June 2016!
+Email us to learn how you can volunteer for the Diversity Stride June 2017!

 Make a difference without leaving your home, school, or office.